 The clinical determination of a lateral patellar dislocation is usually simple and obvious (Figure 109-3A).8 The knee is held in partial flexion.
 The patella can be seen and palpated on the lateral surface of the knee.
 This may be accompanied by edema and/or ecchymoses over the anterolateral knee.8

 The lateral patellar dislocation.
 A. The presentation is often clinically dramatic.
 B. Radiograph.
 (Used with permission from www.lifeinthefastlane.com.)

 Pain over the parapatellar ligaments may be the only clinical sign in patients whose patellar dislocation has spontaneously reduced.
 The physical examination usually reveals mild edema in the parapatellar recesses.
-There is often laxity in the tendons and ligaments surrounding ...
+There is often laxity in the tendons and ...